Article | Last updated: 2018-12-11 | Ministry of Local Government and Modernisation

 The work on rebuilding the Government Building Complex is well underway.
-Plans are now being made to move in from 2023-2025.
 The Ministry of Local Government and Modernisation is responsible for the New Government Building Complex project.
 Statsbygg, The Norwegian Directorate of Public Construction and Property, will be handling the practical execution of the project on behalf of the Ministry.

 The government building complex will be planned with ambitious environment protection targets and a high degree of energy-efficiency, ensuring that planning is on a par with best practice within eco-friendly construction and outdoor areas are designed with service life in mind, to give economic and cost-effective use of resources.

 Security will be a key factor for all aspects of planning the new complex.
 A general basic level of security will be incorporated into the plans for all ministries, yet all buildings and facilities will be designed to be open and inviting to the public and visitors.